realm/SwiftLint/README.md

-Note that this will add the SwiftLint binaries, its dependencies' binaries, and the Swift binary library distribution to the `Pods/` directory, so checking in this directory to SCM such as git is discouraged.
+Note that this will add the SwiftLint binaries, its dependencies' binaries, and the Swift binary library distribution to the `Pods/` directory, so checking in this directory to SCM such as Git is discouraged.

 ### Mint